San Diego—February 19, 2011

 At one year following surgery, ultrasound results showed that 64.3 percent of patients had a healed rotator cuff.
 This percentage went up to 75.4 percent at two years and 81.2 percent at five years.

 The study involved 193 patients who underwent arthroscopic rotator cuff repair at HSS and then were evaluated annually for five years.
 In 2003, HSS established the Arthroscopic Rotator Cuff Registry to prospectively evaluate the functional and radiographic outcomes of patients undergoing this procedure and this study comes from that registry.
-“When the study was started, arthroscopic rotator cuff repairs were really just coming onto the scene, so the HSS Sports Medicine and Shoulder Service decided to start a prospective study to evaluate the outcomes of them,” Dr. Gulotta said.
+“When the study was started, arthroscopic rotator cuff repairs were really just coming onto the scene, so the HSS Sports Medicine Service decided to start a prospective study to evaluate the outcomes of them,” Dr. Gulotta said.

 After five years of follow-up, the investigators found that arthroscopy was highly effective at restoring function and produced long-lasting results.
 In addition to ultrasounds each year, outcome measurements included the American Shoulder and Elbow Surgeon (ASES) score, range of motion, and manual muscle testing.
 ASES scores, which range from 0 to 100, improved from 52.6 pre-operatively to 92.6 at five years (P<0.001).
 There was no difference between ASES scores at two and five years.
 “What we found is that patients continued to get better between years one and two, but they stay the same between years two and five,” Dr. Gulotta said.
 There are five motor grades of function and investigators found that after surgery, patients improved a full motor grade in forward elevation and external rotation, and these improvements remained stable over time.